rishabharoraa/st/README.md

 # st
-my fork of the suckless terminal - the terminal that sucks less
+my fork of the simple terminal - the terminal that sucks less

 patched and modified according to me needs (and my abilities :P)